Jersey Devil: The Leeds Devil

-Regal notes that, by the late 1700s and early 1800s at the latest, the "Leeds Devil" had become an ubiquitous legendary monster or ghost story in the southern New Jersey area.
-Into the early to mid-19th century, stories continued to circulate in southern New Jersey of the Leeds Devil, a "monster wandering the Pine Barrens".
-An oral tradition of "Leeds Devil" monster/ghost stories subsequently became established in the Pine Barrens area.
+Regal notes that, by the late 18th century and the early 19th century at the latest, the "Leeds Devil" had become an ubiquitous legendary monster or ghost story in present-day South Jersey.
+In the early to mid-19th century, stories continued to circulate in southern New Jersey of the Leeds Devil, a "monster wandering the Pine Barrens."
+An oral tradition of "Leeds Devil" monster/ghost stories became well-established in the Pine Barrens area.

-Although the "Leeds Devil" legend has apparently existed since the 18th century, Regal states that the more modern depiction of the Jersey Devil, as well as the now pervasive "Jersey Devil" name, first became truly standardized in current form during the early 20th century:
+Although the "Leeds Devil" legend has existed since the 18th century, Regal states that the more modern depiction of the Jersey Devil, as well as the now pervasive "Jersey Devil" name, first became truly standardized in current form during the early 20th century:

 During the pre-Revolutionary period, the Leeds family, who called the Pine Barrens home, soured its relationship with the Quaker majority ...
 The Quakers saw no hurry to give their former fellow religionist an easy time in circles of gossip.
 His wives had all died, as had several children.
 His son Titan stood accused by Benjamin Franklin of being a ghost ...
 The family crest had winged dragons on it.
 In a time when thoughts of independence were being born, these issues made the Leeds family political and religious monsters.
 From all this over time the legend of the Leeds Devil was born.
 References to the 'Jersey Devil' do not appear in newspapers or other printed material until the twentieth century.
 The first major flap came in 1909.
 It is from these sightings that the popular image of the creature—batlike wings, horse head, claws, and general air of a dragon—became standardized.